ArneBachmann/configr/README.rst

 Who uses it?
 ------------

-The library is currently used by the SOS project, developed by the same author.
+The library is currently used by the `SOS project
+<http://www.python.org/>`_, developed by the author.
 If you use ``configr`` for your Python apps, please let me know.